tzing/python-livy/Readme.md

 1. Native Python

     It uses built in [http.client] for connection.
-This makes great reduction on both package size and installation time.
+This makes great reduction in both package size and installation time.

 2. Full functioned core library